-The following table summarizes financial information for the Demonstration for the most recent completed demonstration periods.
+The following table summarizes financial information for the Demonstration for the most recent completed demonstration years.
 Costs represent actual expenditures during the demonstration year, as required by STC 29(c).
-Additionally, a budget neutrality worksheet is included as an attachment to this report.
+Additionally, an allotment neutrality worksheet is included as an attachment to this report.